spotify/comet/README.md

 python comet/main.py
 ```

-Now you should see log messages reporting that Comet initialized, the last one saying
+Now you should see log messages reporting that Comet initialized, the last one saying:

 > Starting the Comet app...